OpenShot/libopenshot/README.md

 ## Report a bug

-You can report a new issue directly on GitHub:
+You can report a new libopenshot issue directly on GitHub:

 https://github.com/OpenShot/libopenshot/issues